Novo Holdings A/S: Novo Group

 The Novo Group comprises Novo Holdings A/S, Novo Nordisk A/S and Novozymes A/S. Novo Holdings A/S owns more than 25% of the ordinary share capital of Novo Nordisk A/S and controls more than 70% of the votes through its ownership of all the preferred (A) shares, which are not traded.

 The Group's main purpose is to manage the financial assets of the Novo Nordisk Foundation to ensure an adequate financial return to cover the Foundation's investments and grants for scientific, humanitarian and social purposes and projects in the Nordic countries and the rest of the world.
 The Group achieves this by investing in life science companies in Europe and North America.
 The Novo Group also invests in a portfolio of financial assets.

 Senior management

-In 2014, Henrik Gürtler stepped down as CEO after serving in the position since the company was established in 1999.
+In 2014, Henrik Gürtler stepped down as CEO after working in the position since the company was established in 1999.
 He was replaced by Eivind Kolding, previously the CEO of Danske Bank.
-On 29 February 2016, Eivind Kolding was dismissed as CEO of Novo A/S after 2 years in the post.
-He was temporarily replaced until June 2016 by Sten Scheibye, Chair of the Board of Directors.
+In February 2016, Eivind Kolding was dismissed as CEO of Novo A/S after two years in post.
+He was temporarily replaced until June 2016 by chairman Sten Scheibye.
 His successor as CEO of Novo Holdings A/S is Kasim Kutay, a British citizen who previously worked for investment banks Morgan Stanley and Moelis & Company.